osilander/bacterial-genomics-intro/index.rst

 The tutorial outlines how to analyse real-world next-generation sequencing (NGS) data that is from a research lab.
-The final aim is to identify genome variations in evolved lines of wild bacteria that can explain the observed biological phenotypes.
+The final aim is to identify genome variations in evolved lines of wild bacteria that can explain observed biological phenotypes.

 Some of the structure of this tutorial was inspired directly by `Sebastian Schmeier <https://www.schmeierlab.com>`_, who taught Genome Science from 2016-2020.